Skip to content

 Add New Public Key

 The Add New Public Key drawer opens when you click Add New Public Key on the DKIM Settings page.
 Use it to register a DKIM public key so that receiving mail servers can verify DKIM signatures for your domain.
+The same drawer opens as Edit Public Key when you click an existing key in the public key list, letting you update its value or remove it.

 Fields